Can Corning Incorporated (GLW) Remain Competitive?

-Corning Incorporated (NYSE:GLW) went down by -1.30% from its latest closing price compared to the recent 1-year high of $43.47.
-The company’s stock price has collected 0.99% of gains in the last five trading sessions.
-Barron’s reported on 05/11/22 that Corning Stock Slips on Fears of Slowdown in TV, PC, and Smartphone Demand
+Corning Incorporated (NYSE:GLW) went up by 0.35% from its latest closing price compared to the recent 1-year high of $43.47.
+The company’s stock price has collected 5.25% of gains in the last five trading sessions.
+Barron’s reported 23 hours ago that Giant Manager Buys Up Apple, Nvidia, Corning, and Pfizer Stock

 Is It Worth Investing in Corning Incorporated (NYSE :GLW) Right Now?